swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

     git add .github/workflows/mlops.yaml

     # Commit the changes
-    git commit -m "A pipeline will run my experiment on each push"
+    git commit -m "Use a pipeline to run my experiment on each push"

     # Push the changes
     git push